bsamtleben/color-ctf/README.md

 # On Windows
 ./color-ctf.cmd start <machine>
 ```
-The creation of the virtual machine might take some minutes.
+The creation of the virtual machine will take a few minutes.
 You might want to take a quick break right now.

 3. When the machine is up and running, the script will print the local IP address of the machine.
 4. That's it!
 You can now start scanning the host for vulnerabilities.
 Happy hacking!